yast/yast-storage-ng/doc/boot-requirements.md

 		- when aiming for the minimal size
 			- **requires it to be at least 2 MiB (Grub2 stages 1+2 and needed Grub modules)**
 			- **requires it to be at most 8 MiB (or optimal I/O size, bsc#1192448) for firmware to load it**
-	- when proposing a new EFI partition
+	- when proposing a new EFI partition for the Grub2 bootloader
 		- **requires /boot/efi to be on the boot disk**
 		- **requires /boot/efi to be a non-encrypted vfat partition**
 		- **requires /boot/efi to be close enough to the beginning of disk**
-		- and BLS installation is not explicitly disabled
 		- when aiming for the recommended size
 			- **requires /boot/efi to use FAT32**
-				- **requires /boot/efi to have exactly 1 GiB (enough space for all BLS entries)**
-		- and BLS installation is explicitly disabled
-			- when aiming for the recommended size
-				- **requires /boot/efi to use FAT32**
 			- **requires it to be at least 256 MiB (min size for FAT32 in drives with 4-KiB-per-sector)**
 			- **requires it to be at most 512 MiB (enough space for several operating systems)**
 		- when aiming for the minimal size
 			- **does not enforce FAT32 or 16 for /boot/efi (FAT size will be decided by mkfs.vfat)**
 			- **requires it to be at least 128 MiB (MS Windows requires 100 MiB for itself)**
 			- **requires it to be at most 512 MiB (enough space for several operating systems)**
+	- when proposing a new EFI partition for a BLS bootloader in YaST
+		- **requires /boot/efi to be on the boot disk**
+		- **requires /boot/efi to be a non-encrypted vfat partition**
+		- **requires /boot/efi to be close enough to the beginning of disk**
+		- when aiming for the recommended size
+			- **requires /boot/efi to use FAT32**
+			- **requires /boot/efi to have exactly 1 GiB (enough space for all BLS entries)**
+		- when aiming for the minimal size
+			- **requires /boot/efi to use FAT32**
+			- **requires it to be at least 512 MiB**
+			- **requires it to be at most 1 GiB (enough space for several kernels)**
+	- when proposing a new EFI partition for a BLS bootloader in Agama
+		- **requires /boot to be on the boot disk**
+		- **requires /boot to be a non-encrypted vfat partition**
+		- **requires /boot to be close enough to the beginning of disk**
+		- when aiming for the recommended size
+			- **requires /boot to use FAT32**
+			- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+		- when aiming for the minimal size
+			- **requires /boot to use FAT32**
+			- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+	- when proposing a new XBOOTLDR partition
+		- **requires /boot to be on the boot disk**
+		- **requires /boot to be a non-encrypted vfat partition**
+		- when aiming for the recommended size
+			- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+		- when aiming for the minimal size
+			- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**